MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/netlify/netlify-config.md

 The minimum config two params under `[build]` as below.

-- `command` - what shell command to run to build the app (dependencies are already installed by then)
+- `command` - what shell command to run to build the app (dependencies are already installed when this runs).
 - `publish` - which output directory to serve as a site.
-This directory is usually unversioned in git.
+This directory is usually unversioned in git, for static site generators.

 ## Environment